RaysceneNS/rayscenens.github.io/_posts/2020-12-20-AudioStation-GoogleAssistant-integration.md

 ---
+title: "How-to use Google Assistant to control AudioStation on your home NAS"
 tags: ["Google Assistant", AudioStation, Synology]
 ---

-# How-to use google assistant to call AudioStation

 ## Problem